UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 ```
 {: .language-bash}

-Let's create a file called `README.md`.
+Let's create a file called `notes.txt`.
 We'll write some notes about the plot we
 have made so far -- later we'll add more details about the project.
 We'll use
 `nano` to edit the file; you can use whatever text editor you like.

 ```
-$ nano README.md
+$ nano notes.txt
 ```
 {: .language-bash}

-Type the text below into the `README.md` file:
+Type the text below into the `notes.txt` file:

 ```
 We plotted life expectancy over time.